DUI Consequences for a Pilot

 For a pilot or airman, a DUI or DWI-related arrest will have a huge impact on your career even if you are not ultimately convicted of any crime.
 After a second or subsequent DUI arrest or conviction, the impact is even greater.

 If a pilot is arrested for DUI, he or she should hire an experienced DUI attorney to contest the administrative suspension of the driver’s license by demanding a formal review hearing.
-The DUI attorney will also fight the criminal charges in court.
+The DUI attorney will also fight the criminal charges in court with the goal of getting the case completely dismissed on the merits.

 Attorneys for a Pilot Arrested for DUI in Florida

 Each of those events might trigger a separate report.
-Question 18V is worded even more broadly to include any arrest, any administrative action, or any loss of driving privileges (even if it doesn’t directly impact your driver’s license), or any required attendance at a substance abuse program or alcohol education or rehabilitation classes.
+Question 18V is worded even more broadly to include any arrest, any administrative action, or any loss of driving privileges (even if it doesn’t directly impact your driver’s license) or any required attendance at a substance abuse program, alcohol education or rehabilitation classes.

 No action should be taken based on the general information listed on this website.
 Instead, seek out the services of an attorney to answer your specific questions about the specific facts of your case.